The Narrows (Zion National Park): History

-Latter-Day Saint Pioneer and Explorer Nephi Johnson was guided to Zion Canyon in November 1858 by a friendly Paiute Indian, and was probably the first European-American to see The Narrows.
+Mormon Pioneer and Explorer Nephi Johnson was guided to Zion Canyon in November 1858 by a friendly Paiute Indian, and was probably the first European-American to see The Narrows.
 Soon after, in 1861 and 1862, the towns of Virgin and Springdale, just south of Zion Canyon, were founded.
 The next year, Isaac Behunin built a cabin in upper Zion Canyon for summer farming.

 The Narrows was descended (and named) in 1872 by geologist and explorer Grove Karl Gilbert as part of the Wheeler Survey.
 His party traveled from Navajo Lake through the Narrows to Zion Canyon and Springdale on horseback.
 John Wesley Powell had traversed the nearby Parunaweap Canyon (the East Fork of the Virgin) earlier in the same year.

 From when Zion became a National Park (1919), tourists were guided up the Narrows on horseback well into the 1960s.
 The through-hike of The Narrows became popular starting in the late 1960s.